 by Staff Writer

-Seasonally appropriate bedding is the key to keeping your bedroom decor fresh and fabulous.
-In addition to aesthetic benefits, preparing bedding for summer will allow you to have cool, comfortable sleep through hot nights.
+Updating your bed for summer is the key to keeping your bedroom decor fresh and fabulous.
+In addition to aesthetic benefits, preparing your bedding for summer will allow you to have cool, comfortable sleep through hot nights.
 From fabric to filling, bedding can play an important role in keeping you content when temperatures rise.
-Take a look below to learn how to outfit a bed for summer.

-Think about white bedding.
 White or light-colored bedding gives you many options, as these neutral colors allow you to switch accessories with ease.
-Embroidered and lace linens can add accent to plain sheets.
+Embroidered and lace linens can add accent to basic sheets.
 Include pillow shams and throw pillows in pastel shades for a light look.

-Add flourishes.
-Toss some unique throw pillows or shams worthy of display on the bed.
+Toss some throw pillows or use pillow shams worthy of display on the bed.
+Look for colors and themes that make you think of summer, like pretty florals, pineapple prints, or nautical-inspired designs.
 Just don't go overboard; too much bedding during the summer can lead to hot, uncomfortable nights.
-Pick up a bedding ensemble with coordinating pieces for simple summer decorating.
+Pick up a bedding set with coordinating pieces for simple summer decorating.

 After laundering your flannel sheets and heavy comforter, you'll want to store them properly, so they'll be ready for you when it gets cold again.
 Make sure they are clean and dry, then store them in your linen closet or in a storage bench at the foot of your bed.
 Add a scented dryer sheet just as you did with your warm weather bedding, and they'll smell fresh when you pull them out next fall.

 - Shop Off-Season

 Buy seasonal bedding off-season for the best bargains.
 Buy summer bedding when it is on clearance in the fall and store it in a linen closet with a fresh-scented dryer sheet.
 That way, when the sun starts shining again, you'll be able to immediately break out your scented bed linens.